Electron Model on Truchet Tiling: Extended-to-Localized Transitions, Mobility Edge, and Asymmetric Spectrum

 Wave localization in the absence of periodicity is a central topic in condensed matter and photonic physics, underpinning key phenomena such as Anderson localization and metal-insulator transitions\cite{anderson1958absence,abrahams1979scaling,segev2013anderson,lee1981anderson,imada1998metal,mott2004metal}.
 In Anderson localization, aperiodicity stems from random on-site energies within a bounded interval \cite{anderson1958absence}, while in a random Truchet tiling, it is introduced via the random placement of tiles selected from a finite set of orientations \cite{meekel2023truchet,smith1987tiling}.
 Thus, unlike conventional Anderson-type models, random Truchet tilings generate disordered networks whose physical properties can be analyzed using graph-theoretic tools\cite{blote1994fully}.
 Although structurally disordered systems of this type have been studied in statistical contexts such as percolation and loop models \cite{temperley2004relations, blote1994fully, nahum20113d, fendley2006loop}, their implications for wave localization and spectral properties remain largely unexplored.

 In this paper, we introduce a simple electron model which captures the essence of the Truchet-tiling randomness, studying the wavefunction localization and anomalous spectral properties in the model.
 We consider square lattices decorated with randomly oriented diagonal hopping links of uniform strength [Fig.~\ref{fig: Truchet}(b)].
 By tuning the strength of diagonal couplings, we explore the interplay between spectral and localization properties.
-We identify three distinct disorder regimes: an extended phase, a phase with energy-dependent mobility edges, and a fully localized phase.
-The energy-resolved fractal dimension framework captures the emergence and disappearance of mobility edges.
-This reflects the nature of two-dimensional Anderson localization as a marginal critical dimension, where extremely long localization lengths emerge under weak disorder\cite{abrahams1979scaling,sorensen1991level}.
-Furthermore, we uncover anomalous shift and asymmetry in the van Hove singularity, providing new insights into the connection between spectral features and localization phenomena.
+We identify three distinct regimes: an extended phase, a phase with mobility edges, and a fully localized phase.
+The energy-resolved fractal dimension captures the emergence and disappearance of mobility edges.
+Notably, finite-size scaling of level spacing statistics reveals that a localization transition occurs at a finite diagonal hopping strength.
+This reflects the nature of two-dimensional Anderson localization as a marginal critical dimension, where extremely long localization lengths emerge under weak disorder\cite{abrahams1979scaling}.
+Furthermore, we uncover anomalous shift and asymmetry in the van Hove singularity (vHs), providing insights into the connection between spectral features and localization phenomena.
 Our results position Truchet tilings as a promising platform for engineering disorder-driven effects in quantum materials.

-\textit{\tcb{Random Truchet tiling---}} Truchet tiling is comprised of unit tiles that are divided into two or more regions with simple shapes such as curves or diagonal splits\cite{truchet1704memoire,meekel2023truchet,browne2008truchet,smith1987tiling}.
+\textit{\tcb{Random Truchet tiling---}} Truchet tiling is comprised of unit tiles that are decorated with a motif breaking the rotational symmetry of the lattice \cite{truchet1704memoire,meekel2023truchet,browne2008truchet,smith1987tiling}.
 These tiles are placed in such a way that they form visually complex patterns\cite{hall2019exploring,trevino2023aperiodic}.
-Figure \ref{fig: Truchet} (a) exhibits a random Truchet tiling composed of square tiles diagonally divided into black and white triangles, each randomly oriented among four possible orientations.
+Figure \ref{fig: Truchet}(a) exhibits a random Truchet tiling composed of square tiles diagonally divided into black and white triangles, each randomly oriented among four possible orientations.